preritdas/jeeves/docs/source/inbound-sms/groceries.md

 - Setup is optional.
 It efficiently reorders the categories based on store layout.
   - Setup line is case insensitive
   - Line between setup and content is unnecessary

+## Translation

+Translation is currently disabled due to issues with the [translators](https://pypi.org/projects/translators) module in Python 3.11.